taraslough/al-folio/_pages/publications.md

-<h4> select works in progress </h4>
+<h4> field-based projects in progress </h4>

 <h4 class="year">{{2019}}</h4>

 "Metaketa-III: Natural Resource Governance Meta-Analysis Pre-Analysis Plan."
-With Miriam Golden, Donald Green, Daniel Nielson, and Daniel Ruebenson. <a href="http://egap.org/registration/2815"  target="_blank"> [pre-analysis plan]</a>
+With Daniel Ruebenson. <a href="http://egap.org/registration/2815"  target="_blank"> [pre-analysis plan]</a>

 "Community Monitoring and Technology Transfer to Prevent Deforestation: A Field Experiment in the Peruvian Amazon."
 With Jacob Kopas and Johannes Urpelainen. <a href="http://egap.org/registration/2822"  target="_blank"> [pre-analysis plan]</a>

-"A Model of Bureaucratic Hiring in Plural Societies." [presented at MPSA 2018 and APSA 2018]

-"Heterogeneous Treatments: Limits to Inference and Advice for Experimental Design."
-With Christopher Fariss. (first author) [presented APSA 2018]
+"The Construction of Trust in the State: Evidence from Police-Community Relations in Colombia."
+With Eric Arias, Rebecca Hanson, and Dorothy Kronick. <a href="http://egap.org/registration/5878"  target="_blank"> [pre-analysis plan]</a>